Obtaining recoveries for whistleblowers and upholding the public trust

 The Internal Revenue Service has its own separate whistleblower provision as well for tax fraud.

-Because several of our cases remain under investigation by the U.S. Department of Justice or state governments, we do not list all of our current False Claims Act cases.
+Because several of our cases remain under investigation by the U.S. Department of Justice or state governments, we do not list all of our current False Claims Act and qui tam cases.